 God creates a beautiful world.
 God is far greater than any other person, ruler, spirit or idol.
 He simply spoke and the heavens and the earth came into being.
 As a loving Provider, God prepared an extraordinary world for us to live in and enjoy.
+He made a beautiful and extraordinary wond for us to live in and enjoy.
 He made a beautiful and fascinating planet full of living creatures, variety and color.
-The "The heavens are complex and vast universe contains an uncountable number of stars.
+The complex and vast universe contains an uncountable number of stars.
 God's amazing creation displays His unlimited power, intelligence, creativity and care for details, order and beauty.

 God is everlasting (uncreated).
 God, as the Creator of all things, is uncreated and exists apart from His creation.
 He is everlasting (eternal), having no beginning and no end.
-Revelation 4:8; 22:13; Psalms 90:2, 4 telling of the glory of God, and the skies are announcing the work of His hands."
+Revelation 4:8; 22:13; Psalms 90:2, 4

+"The heavens are telling of the glory of God, and the skies are announcing the work of His hands."
 Psalm 19:1

 Jesus Calms the Storm.
-Mark 4:36-41
+Mark 4:36-41 \\